 'A glimpse of the passage of time'

-In my work I essentially explore the materials and conceptuality of clay and metal.
+In my work I explore the materials and conceptuality of clay and metal.

-I create my own special clay recipes so I can explore and construct textures that are rough, sharp and surprising.
-The scale ranges from intimate and hand-held pieces through to much larger tactile sculptures which lends sensuality to the work.
+I create my own clay recipes in order to explore and construct textures that are rough, sharp and surprising.
+The scale of my work ranges from intimate and hand-held pieces through to large tactile sculptures.

-I intend to play with a fragile boundary between people being curious and hesitant when picking the piece up, while challenging usual perceptions of ceramics and expectations of the material.
+I play with a fragile boundary between people being curious and hesitant when picking the piece up, while challenging usual perceptions of ceramics and expectations of the material.

 I grew up in Vienna and during my childhood I was intrigued by various manufacture and production processes in the factories nearby.
 This has sparked a lifelong interest in making and materials.
 When I touched clay for the very first time in 2007, I was instantly mesmerised by its endless possibilities and still can not resist the touch of clay.

 My other passion is finding interesting and ambiguous objects during my walks which I then introduce to my clay artwork.
-My aim is to create intriguing, exquisite and intimate sculptures.
+I create intriguing, exquisite and intimate sculptures.

 © Claudia Wassiczek 2017